Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Keeping a Dry Fire Journal

-Jotting down ideas for training can be super valuable because you’d be surprised how quickly good ideas disappear when you deal with the rest of your day.
+Journals are also useful post-training for recording your times, reps, thoughts, and jotting down ideas.
+You’d be surprised how quickly good ideas disappear when you go about the rest of your day.

 Best Dry Fire Gadgets